-For some groups I added a mixture of flower seeds to the pulp and they then mixed it in.
+For some groups I added a mixture of flower seeds to the pulp and they then mixed them in.

-Other groups wanted to add their seeds while they made their seed ball so they rolled the balls into the seeds to cover the outside..
-I used wildflower seeds, but any seed will work.
+Other groups wanted to add their seeds while they made their seed ball so they rolled the balls into the seeds to cover the outside.
+I used wildflower seeds, but most seeds will work.

 Make sure that whatever seeds you use are safe for children to touch.
 Some seed packs have added chemicals to help the seeds grow, but are not safe to handle.

 Once children had formed their seed ball, they then squeezed out some more of the water.